fracpete/python-weka-wrapper3/doc/source/install.rst

    python3 -m venv pww3

-Finally, you can use ``pip`` from the virtual environment to install the Python packages that are not available in the Debian repositories:
+Once the environment is set up, activate it and install *python-weka-wrapper3*:

 .. code-block:: bash

-   ./pww3/bin/pip install setuptools wheel "cython>=0.29.25,<3.0.0" "numpy>=1.20.1"
+   . ./pww3/bin/activate
-   ./pww3/bin/pip install "git+https://github.com/CellProfiler/python-javabridge.git"
+   pip install setuptools wheel
-   ./pww3/bin/pip install python-weka-wrapper3
+   pip install python-weka-wrapper3[plots,graphs]

 Please note, when using *python-weka-wrapper3* as a *normal* user, don't forget to export the ``JAVA_HOME`` environment variable as described above (e.g., add it